Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 21 projects that may impact this region.
-Notable projects include Bellerive Rise Estate, Rouse Hill Town Centre Expansion, Verde Estate North Kellyville, and North Kellyville Shopping Centre.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects that could impact the area.
+Notable projects include Bellerive Rise Estate, Rouse Hill Town Centre Expansion, Rouse Hill Hospital, and Verde Estate North Kellyville.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.